cytan1981/distro-hop/README.md

-distro-hop is a script that upgrade AlmaLinux/RockyLinux from 8.4 to 9.x/10.x by dnf distro-sync, thrid-party packages will remain, e.g docker-ce
+Distro-hop is a script that upgrade AlmaLinux/RockyLinux from 8.4 to 9.x/10.x by dnf distro-sync, thrid-party packages will remain, e.g docker-ce.

+Currently, only ISO file as upgrade media is supported.